Research infrastructure

 On the island Östergarnsholm located about 2 nautical miles off the east coast oof Gotland a 30 m micrometeorological tower was established in 1995 on the most southern tip of the island.
 The measurement station consists of anemometers, temperature and humidity sensors as well as sophisticated instrumentation for measuring gas exchange of carbon dioxide and other scalars between the sea and the atmosphere.

-Here you can see a film of climbing the 30 metre mast taken from drones and a GoPro camera.
+Here you can see a film of climbing the 30 metre pole.
+The film is photographed from drones and a GoPro camera.

-In addition to measurements in the mast, the conditions in the water are also measured with several types of instruments as part of Östergarnsholm's field station becoming part of the Integrated Carbon Observation System (ICOS) in 2015 as a Fixed Ocean Station (FOS).
+In addition to the taking measurements from the pole, the conditions in the water are also measured with several types of instruments as part of Östergarnsholm's field station becoming part of the Integrated Carbon Observation System (ICOS) in 2015 as a Fixed Ocean Station (FOS).
 The purpose of this Swedish marine ICOS station is to collect data to study processes that control how the ocean and atmosphere interact and exchange gases between them.

 The ICOS station at Östergarnsholm acts as a unique marine measurement site open to researchers from Europe and other parts of the world to come and visit and perform measurements with their own instruments.
 An example of the use of the station's infrastructure was in connection with measurements of gas exchange of mercury between sea and atmosphere from which the picture below was taken of the 30 m measuring mast below and a 10 m measuring mast operated by Stockholm University for exchange as aerosols.
 Since the station's establishment, a long-term collaboration between Uppsala University and the Finnish Meteorological Institut(FMI) has also been carried out with studies of ocean surface waves in the Baltic Sea with measurements from a wave buoy located approximately 4 km from the field station.